 It remains to be seen if the regulations will provide any further guidance for employers who are required to remain “neutral.”
 The CARES Act is unclear on how a violation of the neutrality certification would play out – whether it would affect the loan and/or be considered an unfair labor practice.
 Clearly, though, requiring employers to remain neutral gives unions new potential targets for organizing drives.

 As to the labor provisions, it also remains to be seen if the National Labor Relations Board, which traditionally has jurisdiction over such matters, or the Treasury Department, which has jurisdiction over the CARES Act, will be the enforcing agency.
-If you have any questions or want to discuss these matters further, please don’t hesitate to contact the Gould & Ratner attorney with whom you work regularly, or any of the lawyers on our Coronavirus/COVID19 Resources Team.
+If you have any questions or want to discuss these matters further, please don’t hesitate to contact the Gould & Ratner attorney with whom you work regularly.